Polish Chicken ~ Facts You Should Know

 The Polish breed is an ornamental fowl.
 It is a great bird for showing but not usually chosen for egg production.
 It will not work well as a meat bird because it tends to be lean and stringy.

-While it can have some health issues, the Polish is friendly and will be comfortable in a backyard or garden environment.
+Polish chickens can be friendly companions in backyards when caring for them properly.
 Just remember it’s an excellent jumper and escape artist, so having some chicken wire will keep them secure.

 See below for the video of my Polish chicken.
 Her name is Trixie, and she’s friendly and full of personality.